Factory demand

 What this measures and why it matters

-• Manufacturers' new orders is a demand-side signal for U.S. manufacturing: it says how much work is flowing through the sector.
+• Manufacturers' New Orders is a demand-side signal for U.S. manufacturing: it says how much work is flowing through the sector.
 Reading it before committing to capacity, staffing, or inventory keeps those decisions aligned with where real order volume is heading.

 • The figure comes from Federal Reserve, Census, BLS, and ATA via FRED and is reported in USD millions.
 MFG Calcs archives every published value, so the chart and table below show the full recorded history rather than a single snapshot, and they extend automatically as new data lands.